Repeat Purchase Rate: What It Is, How to Calculate It, and Benchmarks for E-commerce

 Cohort Level

 Track repeat purchase rate by monthly acquisition cohort.
-This tells you whether customers acquired in January 2026 repeat at a different rate than those acquired in November 2025.
-Cohort analysis reveals whether changes to your product, onboarding, or post-purchase experience are actually improving retention.
+This is what tells you whether customers acquired in January 2026 repeat at a different rate than customers from November 2025.
+Cohorts are how you find out if onboarding or product changes actually moved the needle.

-If later cohorts are repeating at higher rates at the same time intervals, your retention improvements are working.
+If newer cohorts are repeating at higher rates at the same intervals, your retention work is paying off.

-Finsi's retention intelligence tracks repeat purchase rates automatically at both the aggregate and cohort level, surfaces the drivers behind repeat purchasing trends, and identifies which customer segments have the highest potential for repeat conversion through profit intelligence analysis.
+Finsi's retention intelligence tracks repeat purchase rate at both the aggregate and cohort levels, surfaces what's driving the trend, and identifies which segments have the most repeat potential through profit intelligence.

 Frequently Asked Questions